eclipse-cdt-cloud/theia-trace-extension/README.md

 ## Try the trace extension

 This repository contains an example trace-viewer application that includes the trace extension.
-It has two versions:
+It has three versions:

 * *browser*: a "browser" application, accessed with a web browser
 * *electron*: a native desktop application
+* *docker*: a Docker-izable "browser" application, accessed with a web browser

 You can find those example applications under `examples/`.